The SkyTEM project: Unlocking the secrets beneath the Ruamāhanga Valley

-From 29 January to 5 March 2023 we used a helicopter to fly equipment over the Ruamāhanga Valley to scan aquifers from the air.
-An aquifer is a layer of gravel or sand that holds or transports water below ground.
+From January 29 to March 2 2023 we used a helicopter to fly SkyTEM equipment over the Ruamāhanga Valley to scan the underlying geology from the air.
+SkyTEM is the latest electromagnetic survey technology that collects data about how this geology responds to a mild electrical current.

 This project is funded by Greater Wellington, Kānoa - Regional Economic Development & Investment Unit, Carterton District Council, Masterton District Council and South Wairarapa District Council.